neha-nayeem/sql-challenge/README.md

 * It appears that the data is positively skewed, indicating a non-normal distribution and a large variance and standard deviation.

+* The most common salary seems to be between $40,000 and $50,000, with over 140,000 counts of employees with this salary.

 	![salary-ranges.png](/EmployeeSQL/images/histogram.png)

 #### Create a bar chart of average salary by title